 No Hesitation in Offering Payment Plans

 Obviously, you would always like to collect timely and full payments.
-But in today’s still-lagging economy, with bad debt on the ascendancy, you will likely need to be a little flexible in context to payment arrangements.
+But in today’s still-lagging economy, with bad debt on the ascendancy, you would likely to be a little flexible in context to payment arrangements.
 The businesses ought to be given the option to settle their accounts in weekly or monthly recompenses if they are struggling to pay in full all at once.

 Installment plans, deferred payment agreements, or partial payments are other common B2B payment arrangements.
 These sorts of payment plans do take time and you may not get paid as quickly as you’d, but for maintaining positive business relationships and ensuring that you are eventually paid in full, they are known as great techniques.